OpenKneeboard/OTD-IPC/README.md

 It is primarily intended for use with [OpenKneeboard], but OpenKneeboard is not required.

+Currently released versions are only usable on Windows. `master` is also usable on macOS, though is a volatile work in progress; it should be relatively straightforward to also make `master` also work on Linux.

 ## Getting Started

 See [the Getting Started guide](docs/getting-started.md).